rosensteinlab/blicket/README.md

 If you use or refer to this design, please cite it as:

-Hatem Mohamed, Gabby Modesti, David M. Sobel, and Jacob K. Rosenstein.
+Hatem Mohamed, Gabriella Modesti, David M. Sobel, and Jacob K. Rosenstein.
 “An Open-Source Blicket Detector for Cognitive Science Research.”
 School of Engineering and Department of Cognitive and Psychological Sciences, Brown University, 2025.
 Available at: https://github.com/rosensteinlab/blicket.
 DOI: 10.5281/zenodo.15880720

 [![DOI](https://zenodo.org/badge/878032683.svg)](https://doi.org/10.5281/zenodo.15880720)